 - Pau d’arco: contains lapachol, which can destroy yeast.

-- Probiotics: rebuild the healthy bacteria in your dog’s gut.
+- Probiotics: probiotic for dog ear yeast infection can rebuild the healthy bacteria in your dog’s gut.

 - Saccharomyces boulardii: a type of yeast that helps stop other yeasts from spreading in your dog.

 - Omega-3 fatty acids: to lower overall inflammation.

 - Digestive enzymes: break down biofilms and fiber that form a protective shell around the yeast.

 - Olive leaf: an antifungal herb that kills yeast.

 Steer clear of drugs. pesticides, herbicides and poor quality food and water.
 Heavy metals and other toxins build up in your dog, disrupting his gut health and allowing yeast to flourish.

 Heal Your Dog’s Gut